wikijoss/api-v1-client-php/docs/wallet.md

 ###A Note About Bitcoin Values

-Values returned by this API are `string` representations of the floating point Bitcoin value, with 8 decimal places of precision.
+Values returned by this API are `string` representations of the floating point Bitcoin value, with 8 decimal places of precision, like this: `"105.62774000"`.

 Functions that send Bitcoin accept `float` and `string` Bitcoin amounts, NOT Satoshi amounts.

-Read more about string values on the [main documentation](README.md).
+Read more about string values on the [main documentation](../README.md).

 ###Get Current Identifier